mimersql/MimerPy/doc/userguide.rst

 * DDL statement are always committed.

 In most sequences of DDL and DML mixing, Mimerpy will raise a :exc:`ProgrammingError`.
 However not always.
-Mimerpy is coded to handle mixing of DDL and DML statements, but the current version of the Mimer Micro C API can not handle it.
+Mimerpy is coded to handle mixing of DDL and DML statements, but the current version of the Mimer SQL C API can not handle it.
 Because of this, unpredictable behavior sometimes occur when mixing DDL and DML executes.

 The Mimerpy user has the responsibility to write code with transaction control in mind.